 Now I was onto something.
 I started hiring people with these characteristics, and it was off to the races with my bookkeeping practice.

 I am revealing these personal characteristics that great bookkeepers share with everyone in this free online training.
 I’ve taken my 14 years of training great bookkeepers and now teach people how to start their own bookkeeping business delivering a superior service to a starving audience of business owners.

 Fast forward to 2015, and I sold my accounting firm.
 I soon discovered, through the unfortunate circumstances of a good friend, that my new mission was to help people start and grow their OWN successful bookkeeping businesses rather than work for someone else.

-How Did You Get Involved Teaching People How To Start a Bookkeeping Business?
+How Did You Get Involved in Teaching People How To Start a Bookkeeping Business?

 My friend Kelly called me in tears.
 She had just lost her stay-at-home job due to downsizing.
 Losing your job is never a good thing, but for Kelly, it was double trouble.

 Kelly is a single mom to three young boys.
 Losing this stay-at-home job meant Kelly might be forced to work outside her home and miss out on a lot of life’s important events, such as being there when her kids get on and off the school bus.